 Each year, the CRA sets a reasonable per-kilometre rate for work-related car expenses.
-It represents the highest rate at which you can reimburse each kilometre driven for business while still getting a tax deduction.
+It represents the highest rate at which you can reimburse each kilometre driven for business. without taxing employees on the reimbursement.

 Other methods of covering employee car expenses may be treated as income and taxed.

 How much you can pay for vehicle expenses per kilometre